 Cash and cash equivalents and accounts receivable are designated as loans and receivables and recorded at amortized cost, which approximates fair value due to the short-term nature of the instruments.
 Short term investments are designated as assets available for sale financial assets and are initially recognized at fair value, net of directly attributable transaction costs, and are subsequently measured at fair value with changes in fair value recognized in Other Comprehensive Income (OCI), net of tax.
+Available for sale assets comprise listed Canadian public investments.
+These assets are carried at fair value on the Consolidated Statements of Financial Position.
+Fair value is determined by quoted prices in active markets for identical assets (Level 1).
 Accounts payable and accrued liabilities and the long term debt are designated as other liabilities and are recorded at amortized cost.